canonical/spread/README.md

 The QEMU backend is run with the `-nographic` option by default.
 This may be changed with `export SPREAD_QEMU_GUI=1`.

+The bios that qemu uses can be changed via the SPREAD_QEMU_BIOS environment variable.
+To switch to an UEFI bios on Ubuntu `export SPREAD_QEMU_BIOS=/usr/share/OVMF/OVMF_CODE.ms.fd` can be used.

 Note that at the moment QEMU is run via the `kvm` script, which enables the KVM performance optimizations for the local architecture.
 This will not work for other architectures, though.
 This problem may be easily